 - How to protect your body and fall safely

 - How to make training sessions effective regardless of the environment, the temperature, and the logistics

 What Our Students Are Saying

-“With Combatives, Vic distills a lifetime of learning and training into what actually works in real life scenarios and what can be easily trained – and remembered – in an emergency situation.
+“With Combatives, the instructor distills a lifetime of learning and training into what actually works in real life scenarios and what can be easily trained – and remembered – in an emergency situation.
 A cool arm bar or big roundhouse kick might look cool in a movie, but might not be practical in real-life.
 It has to be simple & effective enough that even your grandmother could learn it, remember it, and do it, if necessary…Overall, I felt the experience was really empowering and I wished more women would come out and take it.
 I think it’s a great foundation for women to use to learn awareness and how to protect themselves…Yes, it might stretch you a bit, but it will be in a good way – and a pretty practical one!”

 – Dr. Christa Whiteman (click here to read more of Christa’s thoughts about MovNat Combatives)